hlaurielawson/hlaurielawson.github.io/_projects/2_project.md

 category: Current
 ---

 I designed a cross-lingual study using prompt engineering to examine how large language models (LLMs) like GPT-4, Gemini, and DeepSeek represent the Arab Spring across languages, countries, and time frames.
-The project investigates how LLMs function not just as tools but as memory infrastructures—systems that extend, reinterpret, and sometimes distort collective memory.
+The project investigates how LLMs function not just as tools but as systems that extend, reinterpret, and sometimes distort collective memory.

 #### Research Question
 *How do generative AI systems reflect or reshape cultural understanding when users interact with them in different languages and contexts?*